hridaykatti/Object-Detection-esp32cam/README.md

    - Connect ESP32-CAM to your USB breakout board.
    - Select **ESP32 Wrover Module** in Arduino IDE.
    - Choose the correct COM port.
-   - Upload the sketch from `src/object_detection.ino`.
+   - Upload the sketches from `src/`.

 4. **Running Inference**
    - Open the **Serial Monitor** (115200 baud).